BashirGulistani/promoeasy-api/README.md

 - Fields aren’t consistent (colors, categories, pricing tiers, FOB, etc.)
 - Building/hosting SOAP integrations takes time and constant maintenance
 - There are 15 different endpoints offering different services.
 Huge Complexixty.
 Scripts should be written and maintained using SOAP XML.
-- Some of these services are inventory, Invoice, Media Content, Order Shipment Notification, Order Status, Product Data
+- Some of these services are inventory, Invoice, Media Content, Order Shipment Notification, Order Status, Product Data, Product Pricing and Configuration, Purchase Order, and Company Data

 **This API turns all that into one simple call.**